remotion-dev/remotion/packages/docs/docs/ssr.md

   // The composition you want to render const compositionId = "HelloWorld";

-  // Create a webpack bundle of the entry file. const bundleLocation = await bundle(require.resolve("./src/index"));
+  // Create a webpack bundle of the video.
+  // You only have to do this, you can reuse the bundle. const bundleLocation = await bundle(require.resolve("./src/index"));

-  const inputProps = {
+  // Parametrize the video by passing arbitrary props to your component. const inputProps = {
     custom: "data",
   };